lsuastegui/xworm-config-extractor-yara/output/xworm_v31_analysis_report.md

   The malware uses RijndaelManaged with key size 256 bits and ECB mode.

 - **Decryption process**
-  The resulting bytes are converted to UTF-8, with padding implicitly removed.
+  The resulting bytes are converted to UTF-8, with PKCS#7 padding removed as part of the decryption process.
   ```csharp
   TransformFinalBlock(...)
    ```